-Influence of curcuminoids and THC on the oxidizing, chlorinating and nitrating activities of MPO.
+Influence of curcuminoids and THC on the oxidizing, chlorinating and nitrating activities of MPO

 As this part of the study needed important amounts of MPO, the assays were performed with purified human MPO available from a commercial origin (human polymorphonuclear neutrophils MPO, Calbiochem) with a specific activity of 200 units/mg protein.
 The inhibition of the triple activity (oxidizing, chlorinating and nitrating activities) of human MPO was followed by UV-visible spectroscopy.
-The effect of ethanol used as the vehicle solvent for curcuminoids and THC was controlled: a slight not significant decrease of the oxidation and the chlorination activities and a not significant increase of the nitration activity were observed at the highest concentration of ethanol compared to the control with an equivalent amount of H2O (data not shown).
-The inhibitory rates reported in the table 1 were calculated versus the corresponding ethanol controls taken as 100 %.
+The effect of ethanol used as the vehicle solvent for curcuminoids and THC was controlled: a slight non-significant decrease of the oxidation and the chlorination activities and a nonsignificant increase of the nitration activity were observed